amychurchwell/space-age/README.md

 ## Specs and Calculations
 - [x] refers to test completion.

-Solar year on *Earth* is 365 days.
+:earth_americas: Solar year on *Earth* is 365 days.

 1 day = 86,400 seconds.